Gathered friends, listen again to our legend of the BIONICLE...

 BIONICLE Legends: The Turaga have discovered that Mata Nui isn't just asleep, but that he's been dying.
 The Toa Nuva prepare for his final awakening, but first a new team of heroes must save his life.
 However, it's revealed that Makuta has been running an Evil Plan the whole time that may ensure his ultimate victory.
 No movies for this one.

 In the end, the Toa Nuva finally wake up Mata Nui - allowing Makuta to commit Grand Theft Me and usurp the Great Spirit, sealing Mata Nui's spirit into the Mask of Life and exiling it into space.
 Nice Job Waking It, Heroes.The story then picks up on the wasteland world of Bara Magna, where tribes of Glatorian and Agori compete in Gladiator Games for scarce resources.
 Mata Nui lands there and ends up making friends and uniting the tribes while he tries to find his way home.
 There was one movie called The Legend Reborn, while a web serial kept tabs on the Matoran.The series has Loads and Loads of Characters; check the Character Sheet for more info on them.The toyline ended in mid-2010.
-The storyline was continued on LEGO's website with Bara Magna restored as Spherus Magna and its people forming a unified society with the Matoran, but it eventually petered out.
+The storyline was continued on LEGO's website with Bara Magna restored as Spherus Magna and its people forming a unified society with the Matoran, but it eventually petered out, with the website set to be shut down in summer of 2013.
 It has been replaced with the more sci-fi Hero Factory, which boasts "From the makers of BIONICLE!" on the label.One very notable feature about the storyline was that all of the comics and nearly all of the books and web material was written by one man: Greg Farshtey.
 Throughout BIONICLE's entire run, he kept in close contact with the fans, particularly the surprisingly large fan site BZ Power (check it out here).
 He answered questions, dropped hints about upcoming storylines, and stayed commendably dedicated to his work for all ten years it ran.
 Because of this, the fandom considers him My Real Daddy.

 Adaptation Distillation: The movies, which seem to be partially aimed at a wider audience, especially the first one.